Terraform-On-Azure-Workshop/terraform-azure-hashiconf2020/challenges/challenge1/Readme.md

 * Use the Azure CLI to deploy the sample application from a GitHub repo, using Azure App Service Deployment Center Continuous Deployment (not using GitHub Actions at this time!).

-Spoiler: the [solution](./Solution.md) to this coding challenge is now available.

 ## How to submit your solution?

 Within 24 hours of making the coding challenge public, submit your solution as a custom ISSUE to this GitHub repository.